The Danish Kyoto Registry

 Decision 13/CMP.1 under the Kyoto Protocol stipulates that each party to the Kyoto Protocol shall establish a national registry to ensure accurate accounting of the issuance, holding, transfer, acquisition, cancellation and retirement of CER's.

 Further details about the Kyoto Protocol are available on the website of the UN Framework Convention on Climate Change secretariat.
-In Denmark, the competent authority in relation to the Kyoto Protocol is the Danish Ministry of Energy, Utilities and Climate.
-Further details are available on the website of the Ministry of Energy, Utilities and Climate.
+In Denmark, the competent authority in relation to the Kyoto Protocol is the Danish Ministry of Climate, Energy and Utilities.

 The Danish Business Authority has set up the Danish Kyoto Registry to keep track of the Danish State’s accounts under the Kyoto Protocol.
 The Danish Kyoto Registry is linked to other national Kyoto registries where it is possible to trade CER's.
 Further details about the registry system under the Kyoto Protocol are available on the website of the UN Framework Convention on Climate Change secretariat.

 Carbon credits (CER's) are created by investing in authorized climate projects approved by the UN.
 Such projects must be aimed at reducing emissions of greenhouse gases or increasing the absorption of carbon dioxide, and the benefit in terms of carbon emissions is then converted into credits which must be approved by the UN.

 As a general rule, it is possible for any legal or natural person who wishes to create a person holding account in the Danish Kyoto Registry to do so.
 Further details about fees, documentation, etc., in the Danish EU ETS Registry and the Danish Kyoto Registry are available under Establishing and updating accounts.